DESTRUCTIVE DOGS: OVERVIEW

 Boredom chewing can often be resolved by giving the dog something to do.
 Our current Kelpie, Katie, has decided that her house job is to gently herd our youngest cat, Viva.
 Her attention span is phenomenal.
 Watching Viva can occupy Katie for hours on end.
 If Viva is sleeping on the back of the sofa, Katie sits and stares at her.
 If the cat walks through the house, Katie follows her, nose to tail.
 Outside, Katie herds Tucker, our Cattle Dog mix, and when we go to the barn she thinks she herds the horses, although they mostly ignore her.

 If you don’t have a dog who obsesses on herding all creatures great and small, you can create games that will exercise her mind.
-The Buster Cube and the Roll-A-Treat Ball, available from most pet supply stores and catalogs, are perfect for this.
+The Buster Cube and the Roll-A-Treat Ball, available online and from most pet supply stores and catalogs, are perfect for this.
 Treats are placed inside the ball or cube, and your dog must push the object around the room to make the treats fall out.

 Training is another way to exercise your dog’s brain.
 A good positive training class makes dogs think, and they have to think hard.
 Dogs generally come home from a training class and sleep like logs – and then you practice at home all week, encouraging him to work that brain every day.
-If you are looking for fun training ideas, purchase a copy of the “My Dog Can Do That” game, which will keep you and your dog occupied for hours on end learning creative new behaviors.

 “Find It” is another great brain game to play.
 Before you leave, hide treats all over the house, in reasonably easy-to-reach places.
 Don’t hide them under the sofa cushions or in other in places that will encourage your dog to dig or chew – you’re trying to make that behavior go away, remember?
 Your dog can spend hours looking for all the treats!